 A horizontal pillow injects an interesting shape into the ordinary pile of pillows.
 This one features an envelope style opening on the front rather than the back, so we can show off a set of three beautiful cherry wood buttons.
 The buttons are not only fabulous, they are also keeping the pillow cover closed.
 Who says beauty and brains don’t mix?

-This pillow is part of a set we originally did to celebrate Earth Day (and a few of our favorite song titles by The Beatles).
+This pillow is part of a set we originally did to celebrate Earth Day.
 All three pillows in the series feature beautiful, nature-themed fabrics from Joel Dewberry’s Modern Meadow collection.
-Each pillow has a unique shape, and all are stuffed with a bamboo blend fiberfill.
+Each pillow has a unique shape, and all are stuffed with a super soft bamboo blend fiberfill.
 To make all three, below are the links to the companion pillows:

 Our pillow finishes at approximately 12″ high x 22″ wide.